-Luke was previously a Research Assistant with SOCAMRU, prior to commencing his PhD, where he worked, and continues to work closely on qualitative research projects pertaining to vulnerable prisoner populations in HMP Whatton and HMP Stafford, more specifically exploring the experiences of autistic prisoners and exploring experiences/understanding of dementia among prison staff and prisoners.
+Luke was previously a Research Assistant with SOCAMRU, prior to commencing his PhD, where he worked on qualitative research projects pertaining to vulnerable prisoner populations in HMP Whatton and HMP Stafford, more specifically exploring the experiences of autistic prisoners and exploring experiences/understanding of dementia among prison staff and prisoners.

 Luke’s current main research area is Applied Forensic Psychology and he is a member of the Sexual Offences, Crime and Misconduct Research Unit (SOCAMRU).
 Luke's research experience is predominantly applied qualitative, prison-based research.
 Luke's PhD was a mixed-method project, which focussed on working with autistic individuals in prison-based interventions to address sexual offending.

 Luke’s research interests include: